raquel-illerias/be-nc-news/README.md

 # Northcoders News API

-This project is a backend application built with Express and PostgreSQL.
+This project is a backend application built with Node.js, Express, and PostgreSQL.
 It provides a RESTful API for a news application, supporting various endpoints for managing articles, comments, topics, and users.
+Users can read and post articles, as well as comment on and vote for them.

-This project uses Test Driven Development (TDD) with Jest and Jest-sorted.
-The test suite includes tests for all endpoints, ensuring that the API behaves as expected.
+The project employs Test Driven Development (TDD) using Jest and Jest-sorted.
+The test suite comprehensively covers all endpoints, ensuring that the API functions as expected.

-This awesome project was created as part of a Digital Skills Bootcamp in Software Engineering provided by [Northcoders](https://northcoders.com/)

 ## Hosted Version